-If a mark was not given for your unit/s, the default WAM mark (see table below) should be used.
+- If a mark was not given for your unit/s, the default WAM mark (see table below) should be used.
+This is only applicable for PC, XN and WN grades.
 Only units with a grade listed in the table below are included in the calculation.

-The weighted average mark for your course is calculated in three parts.
+The weighted average mark (WAM) for your course is calculated in three parts:

 - Multiply the achievable credit points for a unit by the mark granted (overall mark for your unit), or the default WAM mark (see table below);

 - Get a total of all the multiplications, and

 - Divide this total by the sum of the achievable credit points for all your units that have contributed to the calculation of your WAM.

 For combined courses

 Combined courses will have a WAM calculated for each degree within the combined course.